codinganother/HLUs/README.md

 **Causion**

-Since the experiments were done in 2015, the version of MXNet we used is very old.
+Since the experiments were done in 2015, the version of MXNet we used was very old.